simonjpastor/simonjpastor.github.io/index.md

 ---

-### Past Projects

 <h2 style=color:#7DCEA0;><a href="https://politicalpred.herokuapp.com/">Delphes</a></h2>
-Using Deeep Learning to Indicate which Member of the European Parliament or European Political Group is closest to your political views
+###Using Deeep Learning to Indicate which Member of the European Parliament or European Political Group is closest to your political views
 <br
 <img src="images/delphes2.png?raw=true"/>